“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 6) Wait up to 2 weeks for your tax return to be completed:

-TFX does offer a rush service for a fee.
+If you’re in a rush, TFX offers a rush service for a fee.

 7) Pay for the service:

-Once you are notified that you’re tax return is complete, log in to your portal and you’ll see a link to your return but you won’t be able to download your tax return or see it in its entirety until you make a payment.
+Once you’re notified that you’re tax return is complete, log in to your portal and you’ll see a link to your return but you won’t be able to download and review your tax return or see it in its entirety until you make a payment.

 (They accept all credit cards, PayPal, and wire transfers).